gdestuynder/audisp-json/messages_format.rst

 :EXECVE: execute program, 'execve' syscall in audit.rules.
 :AVC_APPARMOR: AppArmor messages, generally used on Ubuntu.
 Not handled by audit.rules.
 :ANOM_PROMISCUOUS: network interface promiscuous setting on/off.
 Handled by 'ioctl' syscall in audit.rules.
+:SOCKET: new socket() has been seen.
+Usually to detect raw sockets (filter on arg1=3/SOCK_RAW)
+:LISTEN: socket is now listening for connections. arg0 is address familly, such as AF_INET.